benjaminion/upgrading-ethereum-book/src/book.md

 ###### Formal proofs

-As referenced in the Ethereum Foundation's [disclosure](https://notes.ethereum.org/@djrtwo/2023-fork-choice-reorg-disclosure) on the Capella fork choice spec updates, some properties of the new fork choice have been [formally verified](https://docs.google.com/document/d/1PnhDMij6w_fjLGicSF-I9sQcSWgaj5fjtGlRPIgYnVA/edit) by Roberto Saltini and his team at ConsenSys.
+As referenced in the Ethereum Foundation's [disclosure](https://notes.ethereum.org/@djrtwo/2023-fork-choice-reorg-disclosure) on the Capella fork choice spec updates, some properties of the new fork choice have been [formally verified](https://docs.google.com/document/d/1PnhDMij6w_fjLGicSF-I9sQcSWgaj5fjtGlRPIgYnVA/edit) by Roberto Saltini and his team at Consensys.

 This formal verification process involves selecting some properties that we wish to be true for the fork choice, and manually constructing proofs that they are always preserved by the specification.
 It is a much more robust and rigorous process than manual testing, fuzz testing, or general hand-waving that have hitherto been the main approaches.